Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

 After breakfast, meet private transport and travel to Ollantaytambo before boarding the train to Km 104.
 Cross a suspension bridge and visit the archaeological site of Chachabamba, believed to have been a ceremonial centre dedicated to water deities.
 Begin a steady uphill trek to the beautifully preserved ruins of Wiñay Wayna, dramatically set into the mountainside on the approach to the Sun Gate.
 Continue along the ridge to Inti Punku for your first unforgettable view of Machu Picchu, before descending to the village below for the night.
-Accommodation: Hotel El Mapi or similar Walking: Approx. 11.7 km, 6 hours, max elevation 4,228m.
-Please note: If no Inca Trail permits are available the below will be substituted: After breakfast, meet private transport and travel to Pallata, where today’s trek begins.
+Accommodation: Hotel El Mapi or similar Please note: If no KM 104 Inca Trail permits are available the below will be substituted: After breakfast, meet private transport and travel to Pallata, where today’s trek begins.
 Ascend through lush highland scenery, passing local villages before reaching the ancient Inca site of Pumamarca, dramatically positioned above the Patacancha Valley at the meeting point of two rivers.
 Explore its finely crafted stone terraces, ceremonial spaces and storage structures, a striking example of Inca engineering.
 Continue through the terraced fields of Musqa Pukyo before descending into the historic village of Ollantaytambo.
 At Ollantaytambo we will catch the afternoon train across to Aguas Calientes.
 Walking: 7.6 km / 4.7 mi, 4.5 hours, max elevation 4,228 m / 13,871 ft Overnight: El Mapi or similar

 Meals: B,L